serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Terminals, non-terminals, and production rules

-A **terminal** is a lexical item of the language; in our case they will be tokens that were produced by Alex.
+A **terminal** is a lexical item of the language; in our case they will be represented by tokens that were produced by Alex.

-A **non-terminal** is an arbitrary identifier that's replaced by other terminals and non-terminals (terminals and non-terminals together are called **symbols**) to produce derivations, i.e., how to join symbols together in a syntactically correct way.
+A **non-terminal** is an arbitrary identifier that's replaced by other terminals and non-terminals (terminals and non-terminals together are called **symbols**) to produce derivations, i.e., it's a description of how to group symbols together, meaning that a sequence that doesn't match any non-terminal is considered a syntax error.
 In the example below, `myNonTerminal` is non-terminal.

-A **production rule** is a rule describing how to "produce" a string that is syntactic valid according to the grammar.
-It joins tokens together to form a sentence.
+A **production rule** is a rule describing how to "produce" a string that is syntactically valid according to the grammar.
+It joins terminals together to form a sentence.
 It looks like so in Happy:

 ```happy